-Note: We get emails every week from people asking us to promote their product or service and usually we turn them down.
-The one and only exception to this rule is when it’s a product that we use in our businesses.
-So when our good friend Mark Faggiano, CEO of Taxjar, presented us with this article–we couldn’t refuse.
-Our clients use Mark’s software, we use it, and we recommend it for anyone involved in e-commerce space in the US.
-Sales tax can be a nightmare to deal with, which is why we love Mark since he’s made dealing with this a breeze.
+Note: Our clients use Mark’s software, we use it, and we recommend it for anyone involved in e-commerce space in the US.
+Collecting sales tax online can be a nightmare to deal with, which is why we love Mark since he’s made dealing with this a breeze.

 There’s no feeling like starting your own business and finally controlling your own destiny.